-The English wine writer Hugh Johnson (born 1939) is one of the most successful wine publicists in the world.
-He is considered both a wine expert and a great stylist.
-As successor to the founder André Simon (1877-1970), he became editor of the magazine "Wine and Food" for several years and later also Secretary General of the International Wine & Food Society.
-His first book "Wine" was published in 1966.
-The "Great Wine Atlas" published in 1971 (subsequent edition "The New Wine Atlas") became his most successful work, describing all the wine-growing regions of the world with maps.
+The English wine author and wine critic Hugh Johnson (born 1939) is one of the most successful wine writers in the world.
+He is recognised as both a wine expert and a great stylist.
+He attended a boarding school in Rugby in the UK and studied English at King's College, Cambridge.
+He later worked for Vogue magazine, House & Garden.
+As successor to founder André Simon (1877-1970), he became editor of the magazine "Wine and Food" for several years and later General Secretary of the International Wine & Food Society.
+His first book "Wine" was published in 1966, and the "Great Wine Atlas" published in 1971 (subsequent edition "The New Wine Atlas") became his most successful work, in which all the wine-growing regions of the world are described in detail with maps.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.